mesowx/MesoPy/README.md

 You can retrieve any of the dictionary keys/values listed above by merely doing the following:

 ```
-# The JSON dictionary is stored in the precip variable.
-Let's print the total precip
-# accumulation for Fort Collins Airport.
+# Let's print the total precip accumulation for Fort Collins Airport.
-station = precip['STATION'][0]['STID']
+station = precip['STATION'][0]['STID'] # remember we stored the dictionary in the precip variable
 totalPrecip =  precip['STATION'][0]['OBSERVATIONS']['total_precip_value_1']
 print('The total accumulated precip at ' + station + ' was ' + str(totalPrecip) + ' in')
 ```
 Which prints:

-> The total accumulated precipitation at KFNL was 0.13 inches
+> The total accumulated precip at KFNL was 0.13 in

 #####You should note two things from the above example:
 1. Whenever the data you're requesting returns `['STATION']`, it is necessary to specify which station (index value) in the list you will subsequently be referring to.
 For example if you pass in `stid=kden,kslc`, the dictionary will return a list of the two stations' relevant info.
 So to get to information on KDEN, you would type `['STATION'][0]` because KDEN would be first in the list of stations.
 Remember that `{}` specifies a dictionary and `[]` denotes a list and `[0]` is the first position in a list.
 You could store `precip['STATION'][0]` as a variable to reduce clutter.